computationelewetenschapsgroep/itwinjs-core/README.md

 Note that the image runs the ```display-test-app``` on port ```3001```

+## Examples

+Getting an understanding of the building blocks of the library through small code snippets is important.
+Therefore we are adding small example snippets to demonstrate various capabilities of the library under ```/scripts/snippets```
+The example snippets are included in the build pipeline and are therefore built as part of the docker image as well.

 ## Features

 - ✅ Create infrastructure digital twins of assets or projects